1. Home/

 • Development of meaningful KPIs beyond participation rates.

-• Combination of different measurement approaches for holistic evaluation.
+• Combination of different measurement approaches for comprehensive evaluation.

 • Integration of behavioral observations and practical assessments.